Matts are solid lumps of fur, so tangled that they cannot be combed or brushed out.

 There is another reason why you cannot brush matts out of your dog.

 No matter what brush or comb you use, whether you use detangling sprays or conditioner, or how carefully you attempt this time consuming task; you simply cannot help breaking some of the hair while brushing though the tangles or unpicking the felt that has accumulated at skin level.

-Look at the diagram to the right:
+Look at the diagram: